Thugged Out: The Albulation

 Thugged Out: The Albulation is the debut solo studio album by American rapper Yukmouth.
-It was released as double album on February 23, 1998 via Rap-A-Lot Records.
-Recording sessions took place at Enterprise Studio in Burbank) and at the Hippie House in Houston.
-Production was handled by Mike Dean, Mr. Lee, Don Juan, Tone Capone and Keith "88 Keys" Kinlow, with J. Prince serving as executive producer.
-It features guest appearances from his The Regime groupmates Phats Bossilini, Tech N9ne, Madd Maxx and Poppa LQ, a former Luniz partner Numskull, West Coast hip hop acts MC Ren, Outlawz and Tha Dogg Pound, several labelmates from Rap-A-Lot roster, such as the 5th Ward Boyz, DMG, Do or Die, Scarface and Willie D, as well as Fa Sho, Big Lurch, Tela and Val Young among others.
+It was released as double album on November 3, 1998, via Rap-A-Lot Records.
+The recording sessions took place at Enterprise Studio in Burbank and at the Hippie House in Houston.
+The production was handled by Mike Dean, Mr. Lee, Don Juan, Tone Capone and Keith "88-Keys" Kinlow, with J. Prince serving as executive producer.
+It features guest appearances from his Regime groupmates Phats Bossilini, Tech N9ne, Madd Maxx and Poppa LQ; Luniz partner Numskull; West Coast hip hop acts MC Ren, Outlawz and Tha Dogg Pound; and several labelmates from Rap-A-Lot roster, such as the 5th Ward Boyz, DMG, Do or Die, Scarface and Willie D, as well as Fa Sho, Big Lurch, Tela and Val Young among others.
 The album peaked at number 40 on the Billboard 200 and at number 8 on the Billboard Top R&B/Hip-Hop Albums in the United States.

 Along with a 2Pac-dedicated promotional single, a music video was released for the song "Still Ballin'".
 The video, featuring cameo appearances by the Outlawz, Tech N9ne and Shock G, was produced by Fifth Gear Ent. and directed by Eeinna Brighton-Akers, the first female director out of Hype Williams' Big Dog Films.
 The track "It's In My Blood Part II" is a sequel song to "In My Blood" performed by DMG, Yukmouth and Big Mike off of Scarface's My Homies, which was released seven months before this album.